tayler/micro-flask/README.md

 2. Change package name (currently yourappname) to the name of your app
 3. Repeat for `import` statement in run.py
 4. Setup virtualenv for this directory & activate (because I always forget, virtualenvwrapper command is `mkvirtualenv <env-name>`)
-5. `pip install -r requirements.txt`
+5. Create an instance/ dir containing a config.py file `pip install -r requirements.txt`
 6. `python run.py`
 7. Navigate to 127.0.0.1:5000 in your browser to test it out